Skip to Main Content

 How much is home insurance?

-Based on rate data provided by Quadrant Information Services, the national average homeowners insurance cost is $1,759 per year — about $147 per month — for a policy with $250,000 in dwelling coverage.
-This is about 23 percent more than the 2023 homeowners insurance average of $1,428 for the same level of coverage.
+Based on rate data provided by Quadrant Information Services, the national average homeowners insurance cost is $2,151 per year — about $179 per month — for a policy with $300,000 in dwelling coverage.
 Insurance is not one size fits all.
 Coverage and cost vary drastically based on several unique factors, including the age of a home, square footage, cost of building materials and location.
 Each state has different regulations and natural hazards that also impact the cost of home insurance.
+Plus, if you have a loan on your home, your financial lender can also have a say in the minimum amount of home insurance coverage you must purchase.

 Lightbulb